This is the first of a series of ‘Meet the hutmaker’ where you can find out a little more about the team, and what makes them tick.

 What does he do at Plankbridge?

 Having started as an apprentice Rikki shadowed some of our senior hutmakers and learned everything from the benefits of a tidy bench through to working within time frames and interacting with the team as a whole.
-His skill and enthusiasm has meant he has risen to Team Leader and, whilst crafting huts himself, he keeps an eye on the progress of all the huts through the workshop.
-He also maintains the build method refined over many years and he decides who does what from day to day.
+His skill and enthusiasm has meant he has risen to Senior Hutmaker and, whilst crafting shepherd’s huts himself, he keeps an eye on the progress of all the huts through the workshop.
+He also maintains the build method refined over many years and together with Head of Production Nicola he decides who does what from day to day.
 Oh, and he entertains everyone too!

 Where is his favourite place to eat out in Dorset?